python-poetry/poetry/docs/pyproject.md

 Any extras you don't specify will be removed.
-Note this behavior is different from [optional dependency groups]({{< relref "managing-dependencies#optional-groups" >}}) not selected for install, e.g. those not specified via `install --with`.
+Note this behavior is different from [optional dependency groups]({{< relref "managing-dependencies#optional-groups" >}}) not selected for installation, e.g., those not specified via `install --with`.

 You can install all extras with the `--all-extras` option: